-- In Gavdos you will find wonderful beaches in Sarakiniko, in Agios-Yiannis, in Pyrgos, in Potamos, and in the pebbly beach of Lavraka, Korfos Beach, Diana's Beach, Lakoudi Beach, as well as the sandy beach in the cape of Tripiti with the three natural consecutive arches in the rock that is joined with the sea and it is believed that it was in this place that Ulysses was held in captivity by Calypso.
+- In Gavdos you will find wonderful beaches, Sarakiniko, Agios-Yiannis, Pyrgos, Potamos, and the pebbly beach of Lavraka, Korfos Beach, Diana's Beach, Lakoudi Beach, as well as the sandy beach in the cape of Tripiti with the three natural consecutive arches in the rock that is joined with the sea and it is believed that it was in this place that Ulysses was held in captivity by Calypso.

 - Tripiti is famous for its bizarre rock formations which sometimes form arcades in the sea.
 The name Tripiti comes from the Greek tripa (hole), named as such due to the three arches diving into the sea.
 A chair has been placing on top of a rock formation there, indicating that Tripiti is the southernmost point of Europe.